radareorg/radare2-book/debugger/getting_started.md

 ## Small session in radare2 debugger

-* `r2 -d /bin/ls`: Opens radare2 with file `/bin/ls` in debugger mode using radare2 native debugger, but does not run the program.
+* `r2 -d /bin/ls`: Opens radare2 with file `/bin/ls` in debugger mode using the radare2 native debugger, but does not run the program.
 You’ll see a prompt (radare2) - all examples are from this prompt.

 * `db flag`: place breakpoint on flag